electronstudio/pygame-zero-book/chapters/6_advanced.md

 ## Distributing your Pygame Zero games

-You can distribute your games to people who don't have Python or Mu installed.
+This is often tricky to get working, but you can distribute your games to people who don't have Python or Mu installed.
 You can put them on a USB stick, or a website for people to download, or even on itch.io for people to buy.

 1. Install the full version of python from [www.python.org](https://www.python.org/downloads/).